Aug 8, 2020 | Uncategorized

 What is IonCube?

-IonCube is made up of the the encoder, and the loader.
+IonCube is made up of the encoder and the loader.
 The encoder is used by developers to encode and secure their PHP-based software/plugins/anything, and then the loader is used to decode and run that software.
 Without the Loader, your server won’t understand the encoded files at all.

 Why would developers use this?
-Well, to protect their code from people that might want to copy it, among others.
+Well, to protect their code from people who might want to copy it, among others.
 Here are the pros as IonCube state them:

-So, if you are a developer that want to write PHP software that you might want to license to people, then this could be a good solution.
+So, if you are a developer who wants to write PHP software that you might want to license to people, then this could be a good solution.

 If you are like me, then I was racking my brains trying to figure out what went wrong when WordPress said there was a Critical Error: IonCube Loader is not installed.
 Even though my PHPinfo file said it was installed fine.
 What gives?!